aaronwu001/PrepPerfect/README.md

 ### Current Approach

 The current solution reads sample questions from the official GED RLA guide.
 By analyzing patterns and question types in the guide, the system generates consistent and diverse questions with a balance between passage-based and non-passage-based types.
 This approach ensures high-quality output while minimizing manual effort.

-## 🤝 Contribution to Rutgers Enactus

-This project is part of the **New Beginnings Project** for **Rutgers Enactus**, an initiative focused on supporting rehabilitated individuals as they reintegrate into society.
-By providing **personalized educational tools**, we aim to empower individuals to achieve their **GED certification** and gain the skills needed for brighter futures.

-The ultimate vision of this project is to expand beyond GED preparation, offering modules in practical areas such as **personal finance** and **basic law**, ensuring rehabilitated individuals are equipped with the knowledge they need to succeed.